 You Are Not Defined by What Broke You

-It is not who you are.
+But this is important.
+What you are going through is not who you are.

-You are not the relationship that ended, you are not the rejection, and you are definitely not the unanswered texts or the things they didn’t see in you.
+You are not the relationship that ended, you are not the rejection, and you are not the unanswered messages or the things they failed to see in you.
+You are so much more than this moment.

 Healing Isn’t a Straight Line, and That’s Okay